longnbh/maze-escape/README.md

 ### FURTHER DEVELOPMENT THAT COULD BE IMPLEMENTED IN THE FUTURE
 #### 1. Choose levels accordingly (easy, medium, difficult)
 - Each level will be a different maze based on its difficulty.
+- High levels probably would be tougher to gain a victory
 #### 2. Handle the movement of the player for smoother experience
 #### 3. Adding threats and providing players with weapons and limit their lives in one single play
 - Player might not only go straight to the destination, but also required to use weapons to overcome threats on their way.
 - Some baits as: coins, traps would be likely to implement in my further improvement!
 ## 9. RELATED LINKS
 - Executable file from Google Drive: https://drive.google.com/file/d/1pSxiiP2DaNlNJLbmxrhUGznNF9Oy025K/view?usp=sharing
 - Introduction video:
 ## 10. SPECIAL THANKS:
 In the end, I want to show my gratitude for my parents, relatives, my roomates, friends and all helpful people around me for joining and helping me so much in the process of finishing this project: from the smallest thing like ideas, advices to macroscopic ones as source code.
-I also value and feel grateful for the helpfulness from our teachers - Mr. Le Duc Trong, Mr. Tran Truong Thuy and our super-kind mentor - Mr. Phan Anh Tu, for giving kindly constructive ideas and advices for me.
+I also value and feel grateful for the helpfulness from our teachers and our mentor for giving kindly constructive ideas and advices for me.
+### Special thanks to these heroes:
+- Mr. Le Duc Trong
+- Mr. Tran Truong Thuy
+- Mr. Phan Anh Tu - our kind mentor, who helped and gave me so much advice that I could ever imagine
+- My roomates in dormitory and from K68J class

 どうもありがとうございました🥰